-My name is Maya McLaughlin, Canine Behaviourist & Trainer and I work on a one-to-one basis with all breeds of dog, most often in the dog's own home space, to help manage and ultimately replace all kinds of unwanted behavioural issues.
+My name is Maya McLaughlin, Canine Behaviourist & Trainer and I work on a 1:2:1 basis with all breeds of dog, most often in my studio, The Den, in Kilmarnock or sometimes in the dog's home environment, to help manage and ultimately replace all kinds of unwanted canine behaviour.

-In terms of dog behaviour one size does not fit all so each dog should be assessed individually for an accurate assessment to take place.
+In terms of dog behaviour one size does not fit all so each dog must be assessed individually for an accurate evaluation to take place.

 1st & 2nd Degree Level Usui Reiki Method of Natural Healing (Animals)